Shahriyar96/BIMM143/README.md

 # BIMM143

-This is my repository for my bioinformstics vourse from UC San Diego.
+This is my repository for my bioinformatics course from UC San Diego.